svetoslavseo/topic-optimiser/README.md

-# AI-Powered Topic Optimizer
+# AI-Powered Topic Optimiser

-An AI-powered Streamlit application that helps optimize content for better semantic understanding and machine readability.
+An AI-powered Streamlit application that helps optimise content for better semantic understanding and machine readability.
 Features web crawling capabilities powered by Firecrawl and advanced content analysis using Google Gemini AI.

 ## Features

-- **🔍 Content Analysis**: Analyze text content for semantic density, relevance, and authority scores
+- **🔍 Content Analysis**: Analyse text content for semantic density, relevance, and authority scores
 - **🌐 Web Crawling**: Crawl web pages or entire websites using Firecrawl API
-- **🤖 AI-Powered Insights**: Get recommendations for improving content optimization using Gemini AI
+- **🤖 AI-Powered Insights**: Get recommendations for improving content optimisation using Gemini AI
-- **📊 Interactive Visualizations**: Beautiful charts and metrics using Plotly
+- **📊 Interactive Visualisations**: Beautiful charts and metrics using Plotly
 - **⚡ Real-time Processing**: Instant analysis and feedback with Streamlit
+- **🔑 User-friendly API Configuration**: Enter API keys directly in the interface

 ## Prerequisites